How to Get FHA Approval on a Condo

 How to Find FHA-Approved Condos

-to assist in locating nearby eligible condominiums.
+in locating nearby eligible condominiums.

 The list will not contain FHA-approved condominiums for sale in your